deepaannjohn/deepaannjohn.github.io/gatsby/content/blog/GraphQL/graphql.md

 }

 **GraphQL Runtime**

+This is about validation of the queries, the type system, Introspection and Execution

+Clients can perform query / mutation operation using a medium like HTTP.

+Reads and translates GraphQL documents to other data services and vice versa while handling the response.
+Also, GraphQL run time defines a graph based schema to declare teh GraphQL API service capabilties to all clients.

 What we saw above was how to access GraphQL APIs.
 Now the next part is to build the GraphQL APIs / server.